sharaththegeek/2048iOS/README.md

 # 2048iOS
 2048 game made for iOS with Swift

-This game was made for iOS with the Swift programming language on XCode.
+This game was made for iOS with the Swift programming language on Xcode.
 It was done with the sole intention of showcasing of Swift skills and not for publication on the App Store.

 The game logic was done completely by the developer and no part of code is borrowed.